fbec76/beacon-app/README.md

 ## Design

-Calling hte app beacon because the user should image a beacon which is sending out a signal to help the user to get home safe.
+Calling the app beacon because the user should image a beacon which is sending out a signal to help the user to get home safe.
 Having a light beacon at night as a symbol for the app could be a good idea.

 ## Other